VertOurs/VertOurs/README.md

 ## My latest project

 If you want to know how I code, look at [this](https://github.com/VertOurs/OC_P9_MediScreen) microservice project with docker and docker-compose.
-The pinned projects are good too 😄.
+The pinned projects are good too :point_down:.

 ## Plans